Bălți: Coat of arms

-The current coat of arms and flag of Bălți, elaborated by Silviu Tabac from the Moldovan State Commission for Heraldry, have been adopted by the Municipal Council in April 2006.
+The current coat of arms and flag of Bălți, elaborated by Silviu Tabac from the Moldovan State Commission for Heraldry, were adopted by the Municipal Council in April 2006.

-A shield, with alternating six silvery strips (symbolizing water), and six blue strips (symbolizing earth) form the background (symbolizing the name of the city).
+A shield, with alternating six silvery strips (symbolizing water), and six blue strips (symbolizing earth), form the background (symbolizing the name of the city).
 The central element of the shield is an archer in red clothes, in the military outfit (yellow) of Stephen III of Moldavia (Romanian: Ștefan cel Mare) times (15th century).
 The archer represents the medieval military recruitment, formed by local free peasants.

-On top of the shield there is a silver crown in the shape of fortress wall, with seven towers.
+On top of the shield is a silver crown in the shape of a fortress wall with seven towers.
 (The crown represents the fact that the locality is a city.
 Apart from Bălți, only the capital Chișinău, and Tiraspol are allowed to have seven towers, while other cities must limit this number to three or five.)
 The shield is supported by two rearing silver horses (the white horse is the traditional symbol of the region, which was part of Iași County before 1812).
-Under the shield there is a ribbon with the Latin inscription CEDANT ARMA TOGAE, meaning let arms yield to the toga.
+Under the shield, there is a ribbon with the Latin inscription CEDANT ARMA TOGAE, meaning let arms yield to the toga.

 In the Middle Ages, the archer was featured on the coats of arms of the region.
 In the 19th century, the city and district coats of arms also featured a horse head.
 In the early 20th century, a shield representing an archer, standing on a hill, the sun, and three bullrush sticks (elements quite sufficient to identify the place where Bălți is situated in the landscape of the north of Moldova) formed the coat of arms of the Bălți county, while these and horse elements - the coat of arms of the city proper.